 - John also added that Google removed

 init.rcfrom the root directory and moved it to

 init.rcis a key component of Android that initializes the Android boot sequence (Read more about it here or follow the official documentation).

 While not much, these two changes themselves are quite major and change how Android behaves at the early boot.
 It took a lot of time and effort from John to get around these new challenges and he finally merged the required fixes for Android 11 support to the Magisk Canary channel.

-Earlier this month, the developer released Magisk v21.0 that adds full support for Android 11 to the stable channel as well.
+The developer has released Magisk 21.x that adds full support for Android 11 to the stable channel as well.
 Users who already have Magisk v21 installed can easily upgrade to the stable Android 11 update without losing root.

 How to Root Android 11 using Magisk

 Installing Magisk and rooting your device running Android 11 is quite easy.
 In brief, you first have to get a copy of the stock boot image for your phone.
 Then you have to patch that boot image on-device using the Magisk Manager application.
 And finally, you have to flash the resultant patched boot image to your phone using Fastboot commands.
 The steps below will take you through the process in detail.

 Before you begin, make sure that you take a backup of all your important data.
 Although nothing shall be wiped off your phone while rooting using this method, it is good to safeguard the data anyways.